stanleym-png/IN_SYD_Task_1_Flask_PWA_Template/docs/README.md

 |                                                                                                        | [oderwat.indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow)         |
 |                                                                                                        | [esbenp.prettier-vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)\*       |

-_\*You will need to configure your formatters, it is recommended esbenp.prettier-vscode is your default formatter and ms-python.black-formatter is the Python language formatter_
+_\*OPTIONAL: You may want to configure your formatters, you can select esbenp.prettier-vscode to be your default formatter and ms-python.black-formatter as the Python language formatter_

 > [!Important]
 > Before you continue, you should create a GIT account (if you don't already have one) using your school google account.
 Do this via https://github.com/